List of Australia men's international soccer players: Players

 Australia have competed in numerous competitions, and all players who have appeared for the country either as a member of the starting eleven or as a substitute, are listed below.
 Each player's details include his cap number, playing position while with the team, the number of caps earned and goals scored in all international matches, and details of the first and most recent matches played in.
 The names are initially ordered by number of caps (in descending order), then by cap number.

-All statistics are correct up to and including the match played against China on 25 March 2025.
+All statistics are correct up to and including the match played against Egypt on 3 July 2026.